GJZwiers/One-Zero-Code/bunny_slope/function.md

 # Build Your Own Function

 We have been using various _functions_ thus far, including `print`, `upper` and `range`.
-There are many more built-in functions in Python, but we can also make our own.
-To do so we first have to write a function _definition_ which will tells the program what that function does and what _parameters_ the function has.
+There are many more built-in functions in Python but we can also make our own.
+To do so we first have to write a function _definition_ which will tell the program what that function does and what _parameters_ the function has.
 When we make a call to the function the actual parameters we give it are called the  _arguments_.
 For example, when we made calls to `print` we gave a string to that function as an argument.

 Let's define a function that takes a number and returns the square of that number.
 We start by writing the keyword `def` (for `define`), continue with the name of our new function, then end with a pair of parentheses and a colon:
 ```python